 Has an Effective System in Place for Responding to Requests

 As the Attorney General emphasized in his FOIA Guidelines, "[a]pplication of the proper disclosure standard is only one part of ensuring transparency.
 Open government requires not just a presumption of disclosure, but also an effective system for responding to FOIA requests."
-It is essential that agencies effectively manage their FOIA program.

 Section III: Steps Taken to Increase Proactive Disclosures

 Both the President and Attorney General focused on the need for agencies to work proactively to post information online without waiting for individual requests to be received.

 Describe here the steps your agency has taken both to increase the amount of material that is available on your agency website, and the usability of such information, including providing examples of proactive disclosures that have been made during this past reporting period (i.e., from March 2012 to March 2013).
 In doing so, answer the questions listed below and describe any additional steps taken by your agency to make and improve proactive disclosures of information.

 - Provide examples of material that your agency has posted this past year.